 The Adrenal glands are responsible for the production of cortisol.
 In a healthy person, cortisol is at its highest level in your body first thing in the morning and reduces throughout the day to reach its lowest level just as you go to bed.

 When the body is under stress, higher levels of cortisol are produced by the adrenal glands at night time leading to an energy spike before bed making it harder for a person to relax and unwind which leads to insomnia.
+Ensure that you have the fundamentals of sleep covered here.

 2. Struggling to get out of bed each day: